The Bankrate promise

 You may also find help with medical expenses through your health insurance.
 Typically the auto insurance policy applies first and then you could work with your health insurance company for coverage with medical treatment.

 When to use uninsured motorist coverage

 There are also times when uninsured motorist coverage may apply, including if you are the passenger.
-About 13% of all drivers are uninsured, according to the Insurance Information Institute.
+About 13 percent of all drivers are uninsured, according to the Insurance Information Institute.
 This means if you are involved in an accident with someone who does not have insurance coverage and the accident is ruled the other driver’s fault, then the uninsured motorist coverage would apply.
-This would help cover expenses related to injuries such as medical and physical therapy expenses or lost wages due to the accident.
+This could help cover expenses related to injuries such as medical and physical therapy expenses or lost wages due to the accident.

 Knowing what to do after an accident that is your fault can help make the process go smoothly.
 First, even if you think you are at fault, experts recommend that you avoid taking the blame.
 Instead, allow the insurance company to determine fault.
 After the accident, check the involved parties for injuries.
 Then, get to the side of the road safely and contact the authorities.
 While waiting for help, gather information on the other driver and witnesses and document details of the accident.
 Once you have the necessary information, contact your insurance company for further instructions.